-The construction of the preliminary works site will consist of the following key activities:
+The construction of both Preliminary Works Sites will consist of the following key activities:

-- Clearing and grading the site including the associated access track - Stockpiling of topsoil and subsoil for reuse across the site - Bulk earthworks to specified cut/fill levels - Placement and compaction of gravel across the entire site to provide a hardstand area - Installation of erosion and sediment controls - Erection of perimeter fencing to separate construction areas from publicly accessible areas - Erection of public information signage on the perimeter fence - Installation of a shaker grid at entrance to site - Installation of pipe racks, or similar for the storage of piping - Installation of temporary office and power including diesel generator (if required) and ablution facilities - Installation of workshop facilities and covered work areas (nominally 20/40ft shipping container pairs with dome shelter or equivalent) - Installation of a self-contained weed washdown facility and associated water storage tank(s).
+- Clearing and grading of the sites and associated access tracks. - Stockpiling of topsoil and subsoil for reuse across the sites. - Bulk earthworks to specified cut/fill levels. - Placement and compaction of gravel across sites to establish hardstand areas. - Installation of erosion and sediment controls. - Erection of perimeter fencing to separate construction areas from publicly accessible areas. - Erection of public information signage on the perimeter fencing. - Installation of shaker grids at site entrances. - Installation of pipe racks, or similar for the storage of piping. - Installation of temporary office and power including diesel generator (if required) and ablution facilities - Installation of workshop facilities and covered work areas (nominally 20/40ft shipping container pairs with dome shelter or equivalent). - Installation of self-contained weed washdown facilities and associated water storage tank(s) at Site 1. - Relocation or realignment of farm infrastructure as required.